 The following formula shall be used to establish the seedings following pool play:

 - Win/loss record (in the event of a tie, go to #2)

 - Points Earned divided by (Points Earned + Points Earned by Opponents) = Standings Percentage

 The higher the percentage, the higher the ranking. (in the event of a tie, go to #3)

 Pool Play Schedule

-The pool play schedule will be posted 1-2 weeks prior to the tournament.
+The pool play schedule is posted here.